:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Doesn't massage, just vibrates

-Our testers loved the cozy pockets on this massager—they said it felt really luxurious to slip your feet into at the end of a long day—but were quick to note that the machine doesn’t deliver a full-on massage.
+We love the cozy pockets on this massager—it feels really luxurious to slip your feet into at the end of a long day—but the machine doesn’t deliver a full-on massage.

 Rather than squeeze and knead the feet, this at-home foot massager gently vibrates at two different speeds while it heats up your feet.
-Our testers say it’s a great option for anyone who simply wants a small, relaxing treat while they watch TV or read.
+It’s a great option for anyone who simply wants a small, relaxing treat while they watch TV or read.
 They also note that it could be a great option for elderly individuals or anyone with chronic pain who just wants a little bit of comfort.

 The machine is nice and lightweight, so you can easily move it from place to place, which contributed to its high marks in design.